ofps/sonner-js/README.md

 Some of the features of the original Sonner component are not available in this version.
 These include:

+1. Implement missing features
    1. Custom toast components
    2. Promise toast
    3. TypeScript definitions
+2. Improve the example
+3. Add tests
+4. Add CI/CD

 The intention is to implement these features in the future.

 The example also needs some love.
 It's a bit rough around the edges.

-If you want to run the example, all you need to do is clone the repository and open the `example/index.html` file in your browser.
+For now, if you want to run the example, all you need to do is clone the repository and open the `example/index.html` file in your browser.

 ## Sonner API